By Ryan Kurczak

 Choose something you would like to achieve in life.
 This needs to be a goal that when you think about it, it just makes you giddy inside.
 This is a not a goal that others think you should want or achieve, or even something you think you should want to achieve because it is “good for you,” but something you really burn for, something that just makes you extremely happy inside.

 The type of goal I am talking about is the one that when you share it with a friend, they say, “If only you could see the look on your face when you talk about that!
 You’re glowing!”

 Now think of someone you greatly admire who has achieved this dream already.
 This will be your hero to assist you in the process.
 For example, to improve my guitar playing, my hero was Jimmy Page from Led Zeppelin.
 The client who had cancer chose Lance Armstrong, because of Lance’s ability to heal his own life.

-A person working towards greater fitness may choose a famous athlete or a person aiming to attract more financial success might choose Bill Gates, Donald Trump, Oprah, or Andrew Carnegie.
+A person working toward greater fitness may choose a famous athlete, or a person aiming to attract more financial success might choose Bill Gates, Oprah, or Andrew Carnegie.
 It is also helpful if this person is someone you already look up to and admire instead of picking someone at random.

 Find out all you can about your hero.
 Read their biography.
 Read books they’ve written.
 Watch video clips or interviews of them.
 Take note of how you feel when you think of achieving what they have achieved.
 Take note of how your feel when you think of being as powerful as they are in their chosen field of success.
 Listen to their words or writings and note your state of mind when you read them.
 Does it make you feel good, jealous, happy, sad, frustrated to think of being like them?